Management, Ph.D.

 Course Requirements

-The Merage School doctoral courses are offered on a two-part School-wide menu: Theoretical Breadth and Research Methods.
-Courses may be added to the two menus as needed or availability as determined by the faculty.
+The Merage School doctoral courses are organized into two categories: Theoretical Breadth and Research Methods.
+Courses may be added as faculty determine necessary.

-1. Specialization requirement: Two courses in the student's primary area of specialization (one of the seven fields of emphasis offered by The Merage School of Business.
-At least one of these courses must be a Ph.D.-level seminar or Independent Study at the doctoral level.
+Specialization requirement: Two courses in the student's primary area of specialization, one of which must be a Ph.D.-level seminar.
 Requirements in the student's area of specialization are determined by the faculty in that area within the guidelines of doctoral study.

-2. Breadth requirement: All doctoral students are required to take four breadth courses.
-Breadth courses are defined as the courses on the School-wide menus and courses offered in areas other than the student's area of specialization.
-These could be courses offered by other areas within Merage or departments outside of Merage.
+Breadth requirement: Four breadth courses, including at least two from the School-wide menu and two additional Ph.D.-level courses relevant to their academic area.
+The second category includes courses in the areas outside the student's specialization within the Merage School of Business, or courses from other departments within the UC system.
 Students must take (at least) two courses from the School-wide menus, and (at least) two additional Ph.D.-level courses pertinent to the academic area of study.

-4. MGMTPHD 297A- Doctoral Proseminar and MGMTPHD 297B - University Teaching.
-These course requirements are common to all students, regardless of area of specialization.
+Two Courses: MGMTPHD 297A- Doctoral Proseminar and MGMTPHD 297B - University Teaching.
+These two course requirements are common to all students, regardless of area of specialization.

 Phase II (Dissertation)